atm-bankomat/i-forgot/README.md

 ## Invoking a command handler from Slack

 This samples project contains a simple [`HelloWorld`](https://github.com/atomist/automation-client-samples-ts/blob/master/src/commands/simple/HelloWorld.ts) command handler that can be invoked with `@atomist hello world` in the testing Slack team.
-Once you've submitted the command in Slack, you'll incoming and outgoing messages show up on your local automation-client.
+Once you've submitted the command in Slack, you'll see the incoming and outgoing messages show up in the logs of your local automation-client.

-Finally you should see a response form the bot in Slack.
+Finally you should see a response from the bot in Slack.

 ## Triggering an event handler

 You can trigger the [`CommentOnIssue`](https://github.com/atomist/automation-client-samples-ts/blob/master/src/events/CommentOnIssue.ts) event handler by simply creating a new issue in https://github.com/atomist-rugs/cd-test-01 and watching your terminal window.

-The issue event will comein  and you'll see an outgoing message to Slack.
+The issue event will come in  and you'll see an outgoing message to Slack.
 This message is being sent to the `cd-test-01` channel in the testing Slack team.

 ## Dashboard and GraphQL data explorer

-When the automation client has successfully established a connection to the Atomist API server the Dashboard (work-in-progress) and GraphQL data explorer is available.
+When the automation client has successfully established a connection to the Atomist API server the Dashboard (work-in-progress) and GraphQL data explorer will be available.

  * Dashboard: http://localhost:2866
  * GraphQL Data Explorer: http://localhost:2866/graphql